timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-05-26
+# Today is 2019-05-27

 ## Objectives for the day:

-- Model a 3D car in Blender in same style as other cars.
+- Update the marketing "key points of interest"
-- Work on the RacingKit and get a Racecar Interface created.
+- Browse Steam for racing games, and try picking out what attention magnets they may have/use.
-- Potentially: Add some form of extremely basic AI driver to RacingKit.
+- Spend at least an hour attempting to writeup promotional material for "The Best Racecar"

 ## Purpose

-- Skill build some art skills.
+- Skill build some marketing skills with the writeup.
-- Build up the racing for future racing games; help create higher quality games faster
+- Learn about the market of racing games, and perhaps gain ideas on what the target audience desires.